markoleptic/EncounterPlanner/UserGuide.md

     Resets the phase duration and counts to their default values.

 **Filter Spells**:
-Selecting a boss spell from this dropdown will hide it from the boss timeline.
+Selecting a boss spell from this dropdown hides it from the boss timeline.
-Assignments that rely on the boss spell will not be affected.
+Assignments that rely on the boss spell are not be affected.

 ### Roster